Vitae Sports Clinic

 If you follow any sports on TV you’ve likely seen someone with tape stuck to them in some way shape or form!
 So how does it work?
 Take a deep breath….here comes the technical part.

-The tape that we use is made up from lightweight breathable reinforced cotton.
+The tape that we use is made up of lightweight breathable reinforced cotton.
 This makes it strong, breathable and long-lasting.
 The mesh design also allows for moisture release (that’s PC for sweat), which is critical for comfort and wear-ability.
 Plus its waterproof too, for those who swim etc.

 The mesh weave allows the tape to remain flexible yet supportive.
 It’s elasticity is also designed to mimic the human skin matching it’s elasticity exactly.
 This means the tape moves comfortably with your body’s tissue, releasing and recoiling like a rubber-band.
 No pinching, pulling or restricted movement.